H2 Economics

 Individual Coaching

 Fully customised to the student’s specific gaps — whether it’s essay technique, diagram accuracy, case study interpretation, or conceptual understanding.
-Individual online sessions via Zoom, scheduled at your convenience.
+Individual online sessions on the A-Worthy Whiteboard, scheduled at your convenience.

 SGD 140 / session